AccelByte/ags-extend-sdk-mcp-server/README.md

 ## Testing

-1. Start the MCP server with streamable HTTP transport.
+1. Start the MCP server with HTTP transport.

 2. Initialize the MCP connection.